dojo/compose/README.md

-Compose also provides the ability to mixin a factory directly, or a `FactoryDescriptor` object, but these are allowed only for the backwards compatibility and the `createMixin` API is the preferred method for creating and applying mixins.
+Compose also provides the ability to mixin a factory directly, or a `FactoryDescriptor` object, but these are allowed only for the backwards compatibility.
+The `createMixin` API is the preferred method for creating and applying mixins.
 ## How do I use this package?